 If you starve yourself, you’ll mess up your metabolism and pile on pounds when you start eating normally again.
 Instead, start each day with a healthy breakfast full of fiber and protein.
 Then eat small but frequent meals and snacks to keep your metabolism fire lit.
 You also may establish healthier dietary choices in the process.

 3. Most of your meals come from a menu

 All those meals at restaurants add up.
-A 2012 study found that, in addition to keeping a food journal and not skipping meals, not eating out for lunch was a key factor for successful weight loss.
-The study found that women who ate lunch out at least once a week lost about 5 pounds fewer than women who ate out less frequently.
+Research has found that, in addition to keeping a food journal and not skipping meals, not eating out for lunch was a key factor for successful weight loss.
+According to one study, women who ate lunch out at least once a week lost about 5 pounds fewer than women who ate out less frequently.